sensoworks/docs/docs/edge/fog-getting-started-guide.md

 has_children: false
 ---

-# Fog getting started guide
+# Fog: getting started guide - Intro

 This guide is intended to provide a simple example of the functionalities and configuration of the Sensoworks Fog gateway.
 The scenario presented in this guide is depicted below: